erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/Additional-materials/Additional-materials-en.md

 ## Microsoft Office

+### Download Office iso
-- Download this [file](https://mega.nz/file/Q7p1XK6L#J-KPp_-MNJ8iXGqEwwZ3_sfv2tMiq_AJjUiiaX6TBrI) to tablet
+- Download this [file](https://mega.nz/file/hjAiSL4T#G7kOKpsUFpyL2UW9RQmY2e96urcQW5xZKdc7ciaNOy8) to tablet

-- Turn off Windows Defender to avoid any interference with the installation
+### Install Office from iso
 - Right-click on the iso file and select Mount to open it in explorer

-- Double-click on AUTORUN.exe to start the installation wizard
+- Double-click on ```Office Tool Plus.exe``` to start the installation wizard

-- Choose the language and the components you want to install, and then click Start installation
+- In the window that appears, click `Yes`

-- Wait for the installation and activation to complete
+- Wait for the installation to complete

-- Turn on Windows Defender again
+### Activate Office

+- Activate it using massgrave script:

 - Enjoy using Office!